QbicleTKG/deep-learning-challenge/README.md

 ## Dataset

-Here is an overview of each data point available in our data set.
+Here is an overview of each data point available in our data set:

 EIN and NAME—Identification columns
 APPLICATION_TYPE—Alphabet Soup application type